learn-co-curriculum/phase-3-sinatra-with-active-record-get/README.md

 database.

 Here's the problem though.
-React can't communicate directly with the database — for that, you need Active Record, and Ruby.
+React can't communicate directly with the database — for that, you need Active Record and Ruby.
 Active Record also doesn't know anything about your React application (and nor should it!).
-So how can we access the data we need from in React from the database?
+So then how can we connect up our React frontend with the database?

 Well, it sounds like we need some sort of **interface** between React and our database.
 Perhaps some sort of **Application Programming Interface** (or as you